Unstructured-IO/unstructured/docs/source/bricks.rst

 -----------------------

 The ``stage_for_weaviate`` staging function prepares a list of ``Element`` objects for ingestion into the `Weaviate <https://weaviate.io/>`_ vector database.
-You can create a schema schema in Weaviate for the `unstructured` outputs using the following workflow:
+You can create a schema in Weaviate for the `unstructured` outputs using the following workflow:

 .. code:: python